TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Spiritual Guidance
 Ardents are forbidden from participating in politics or holding social offices.
 However, their word and opinions are still highly valued, and they hold authority in spiritual matters.
 Ardents are responsible for the spiritual well-beings of their masters, and often tend to various rites and rituals in their stead, so as to allow the [[Lighteyes\|lighteyes]] to go on with their lives unburdened.
 For the [[Darkeyes\|darkeyes]], ardents provide advice in pursuing their Calling, as well as education -- the Right to Learn means that any person who asks for it must be taught by the ardents.
 For this reason, most major temples have ardents specializing in most common skills, from fighting to writing.
 This also means that they are allowed to wield [[Shardblade\|Shardblades]], as they must be capable of teaching the lighteyes how to use them.
 They are the only people allowed to speak Almighty's tenth name, *Elithanathile*, or He Who Transforms.
-However, it seems that this isn't considered to be too important of a rule, as [[Navani Kholin\|Navani Kholin]], a devout Vorin, commonly uses it as an exclamation of shock or awe.

 ### Soulcasting
 In [[Alethkar\|Alethkar]], ardents are the only people allowed to use [[Soulcaster\|Soulcasters]].
 They surround the practice with mystery, carrying out Soulcasting at night and under heavy guard to prevent the general public from seeing.
 They are not, however, allowed to use Soulcasters on people.
 Those among the ardentia who use Soulcasters are often worked until they die of [[Savant\|savanthood]] as their bodies become more and more like the things they Soulcast.